end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 | 3 | C | 0 | -40 | 0 | 0 | 40 |
 | 4 | D | 0 | -80 | 0 | 0 | 80 |

+{{< pleasenote >}}
   Note that first 2 mix are mapped to switch A. This is required since the minimum value of a High rate mix is -125% which gives a final mix value of -125% at Position 0.
 The only way to get a lower value (ie -146) would be to offset the mix (by -17) but then the Low rate value would have the same issue.
+{{< /pleasenote >}}

 As you can see, the sum of all combined mixes matches the middle section of each effective block: